-Dr James Hickson is a political theorist, working at the interface of politics, philosophy, and economics.
+Dr James Hickson is a political theorist, and policy researcher, working at the interface of politics, philosophy, and economics.

-Prior to joining the Heseltine Institute, James worked as a Research Officer with Liverpool City Region Combined Authority, working closely on long-term economic strategy and the devolution agenda.
-He has also previously completed visiting positions at Harvard University, Humboldt University of Berlin, and the RSA.
+James joined the Heseltine Institute in 2021 following the completion of his PhD in Politics at the University of York.
+He has also previously worked as a Research Officer with Liverpool City Region Combined Authority, working closely on long-term economic strategy and the devolution agenda.